Ji-Zhou/AMT/README.md

 The dynamic method has a time step setting, while the static method records as none.
 RMSD (Root Mean Square Deviation) and CV (Coefficient of Variation) are used to measure smoothness of curve and velocity.

-Due to the privacy of the data in such a open link, the data in the table has not been completed yet, but you can already see some trends.
+Considering the privacy of the data in such a open link, the data in the table has not been completed yet, but you can already see some trends.

-I will complete these data once I receive your approval if it's no problem completing the experiments like this.
+I will complete these experiments once I receive your approval if it's no problem doing like this.
+Maybe other indicators can be considered.
 ![img](https://github.com/Ji-Zhou/AMT/blob/main/git/Figure2.png)